theprimarybrain/theprimarybrain.github.io/_posts/2023-06-19-American-Flag-Fine-Motor-Craft.md

 - The 13 stripes represent the original 13 colonies that made up our country.
 - Our country’s first flag had 13 stars.
 These represented the 13 colonies that first settled in America.
 Each time a new state was added, a star was added to the flag.
 - Today, the American flag has 50 stars.
 Each star represents one of the 50 states.

+## Even More Patriotic Fun!
+If you are looking for even more patriotic themed fun to add to your week, then check out my [Patriotic Toddler Activities blog post](https://theprimarybrain.com/toddler%20school/2022/11/08/Patriotic-Toddler-Activities/) for lots of other ideas!